matthewbub/mattbub.com/src/app/blog/Hand rolling drop-zone components in React.md

 pubDate: "August 2 2024"
 ---

 Alright so like when's the last time you had to actually select that old HTML "Choose file" button?
-I usually don't like to pull this card but _it is 2024 after all_, and since most of us are using React anyway, I figure we might as well cover what a file uploader with drag and dropping capabilities might look like in an production environment.
-That and I'm finding myself in a position where I need to roll my own because the current SDK I'm working with is less than satisfactory.
+I usually don't like to pull this card but _it is 2024 after all_, and since most of us are using React anyway, I figure we might as well cover what a file uploader with drag and dropping capabilities might look like.

 ## Setup